Hymn Title

 • An invitation to helps Unitarian Universalism live into our prophetic calling as a joyful, liberatory, and anti-oppressive faith.

-This twenty-first century medium reflects the reality that Unitarian Universalist theologies have evolved over the course of our history, and so have our practices of Unitarian Universalism.
+Because Sing Out Love is an online resource, it’s also an ever-changing one: New hymns and resources are added every month, expanding the ways we sing our faith.
+This twenty-first century medium reflects the reality that Unitarian Universalist the@logies have evolved over the course of our history, and so have our practices of Unitarian Universalism.

-• Camille Hatton, Consulting Project Manager.
+• Camille Hatton, Consulting Project Manager

 Song Selection Team